 - Then click “User information” When the page appears, select “Email aliases”

 - After clicking “Alias” enter the exchangeable username, which is the part of the email address before the @ sign

-- Please note that it is not possible to create aliases assigned as an alias or main address to another person.
+- Please note that it is not possible to create email aliases assigned as an alias or main address for another person.

 - Administrators who have multiple domains (a field to the right of the “@” sign) select the appropriate domain for the alias from the menu.

 - It is worth remembering that domains that are added as the domain’s aliases are not visible in the menu.
 An alias of a particular domain is available to all users and cannot be customized for any of them.

 - To return to the user’s account page, press the up arrow in the upper right corner.